 Students from other faculties or universities are eligible, and are encouraged to take part in the minor.
 The diversity of students from different educational programs, universities and countries is a valuable element in the discussion of human’s irrational behavior.
 The testimonials below give a good insight into how students experienced the minor.

-with the department of Management and Organization Studies in the fall
+the department of Management and Organization Studies in the fall

 semester (September-January) starting in the academic year 2016-2017.

 The 30 EC programme is entirely taught in English and will allow

 students to understand and influence human decision making and behavior

 in the context of organizations and their interactions with the world